Dlloydev/sTune/README.md

 - The `samples` constant is used to define the maximum number of samples used to perform the test.
 To get an accurate representation of the curve, the suggested range is 200-500.

 - `settleTimeSec` is used to provide additional settling time prior to starting the test.

+- `inputSpan` and `outputSpan` represent the maximum operating range of input and output.
+Examples:

+  - If your input works with temp readings of 20C min and 150C max, then `inputSpan = 130;` If the output uses 8-bit PWM and your using its full range, then `outputSpan = 255;` If the output is digital relay controlled by millis() with window period of 2000ms, then `outputSpan = 2000;`

 - `outputStart` is the initial control output value which is used for the first 12 samples.